adambuczek/adambuczek.github.io/src/blog/building-vue-component-library.md

 excerpt: Creating a Vue component library with multiple output files without ejecting Vue CLI setup.
 image: /assets/building-vue-component-library.png
 ---

-This is the first element of [Vue based website builder](../vue-website-builder) is a component library — a source of *Modules* that can be loaded at runtime via HTTP when they are needed.
+This is the first element of [Vue based website builder](../vue-website-builder) — a component library, source of *Modules* that can be loaded at runtime via HTTP when they are needed.

+As stated earlier [Component Libraries must adhere to a standard](../vue-website-builder/#basic-assumptions).
+Lifecycle of a component looks like this:
+- All accessible components are listed in the UI.
+- A component is chosen from the list and added to a main area.
+- Component's content can be edited; component can be rearranged.

+To sum up — components must be listable, addable and editable in a standardized way.
+Here is how I have done it.

 > An example library is available in [adambuczek/example-vue-component-library](https://github.com/adambuczek/example-vue-component-library).